 - 1/2 cup bacon cooked and diced

-- Add potatoes, salt, and fresh thyme.
+- Add the broth, potatoes, fresh thyme, and salt to taste.
 Cook for 40 minutes over medium heat, stirring frequently to avoid scorching.

 - If you like thick potato soup you can add an additional potato or two to this recipe.

 - You can add about 1/2 cup cheese to the soup to turn it into a cheesy potato soup.